☀︎

 My Android phone prevents me from taking screenshots if an app author doesn’t want me to. [ It] prevents me from recording phone calls at the request of my carrier, even though it’s legal for me to do so in my jurisdiction.
 I’m not loving where all this is going.—jeffparsons at HN

-Indeed, governments, large technology companies, and data brokers have come to believe that we “technology users” are resources to extract value from, “monetize,” and control as they wish.
+Indeed—governments, technology companies, and data brokers have come to believe that we “technology users” are resources to extract value from, “monetize,” and frankly control as they wish.

 To begin with, the group “technology users,” is modestly sized no longer.
-Nowadays, the club has expanded to… nearly everyone on the planet!
+Nowadays, the club has expanded to ((checks notes))… nearly everyone on the planet!
 Ponder that for a second.
 Computers and communication networks have shoehorned themselves between almost every aspect of everyday life.
-We’re neither few nor unimportant any longer—we are the citizens of the world.
+We’re neither few nor unimportant any longer—we are the citizens of the world. 🤩

 (Why yes, this is the theme of the Pixar film A Bug’s Life, if anyone needs a little inspiration. ;-)

-For a long time we’ve relied on idealists in the FOSS software movements, such as the Free(dom) Software Federation (FSF) and Open Source communities to give us options beyond the worst of industry practice.
-Born from an earlier time in the mid 1970s, when AT&T was forced to release its Unix operating system source code as part of an antitrust case.
+For decades now we’ve relied on idealists in the FOSS software movements, such as the Free(dom) Software Federation (FSF) and Open Source communities to give us options beyond the worst of industry practice.
+Born from an earlier time (the mid 1970s), when AT&T was forced to release its Unix operating system source code as part of an antitrust case (UK: CMA).
 That development fostered a culture of openness in computing, built on the tradition of sharing that underpins classic STEM research.
-(A tradition while once strong, now limps into the present.)
+(A tradition once strong, that now limps into the present.)

 The next requirement for computing freedom was the availability of cheap, accessible hardware.
-Thankfully less than a decade later, serendipity struck with the introduction and rapid market dominance of the IBM Personal Computer (PC) in 1981—an accidentally open hardware platform that drove down costs through competition.
+Thankfully less than a decade later, serendipity struck with the introduction and rapid market dominance of the IBM Personal Computer (PC) in 1981—an accidentally open hardware platform.
+Another instance of good fortune, heavily influenced by IBM’s own antitrust battles over “bundling,” etc. The resulting competition in the marketplace drove prices down even faster than the march of technology alone.

 This combination of events (and a lot of hard work) led to an incredible “golden era” of technological innovation and prosperity, unrivaled in history until that point.
-So, there was a period of roughly twenty years—from the early 1980s through the year 2000—where we were in full control of our computers and living with substantial amounts of freedom and privacy.
+So there was a period of roughly twenty years—from the early 1980s through 2000s—where we were in full control of our computers and living with substantial amounts of freedom and privacy.
 Looking back now, industry leaders might call it an accident, or perhaps a mistake.
-Either way, as we began to connect our PCs together the promise of a new-fangled “Internet” grew and grew.
+Either way, as we began to connect our unrestrained PCs together the promise of the new-fangled “information superhighway” grew and grew.
 The future felt incredibly bright in the late 90s.
-So much potential lay ahead.
+So much potential lay ahead, little did we know.

 Slumbering Giants Awaken

-Towards the end of this era, the powers-that-be began to wake up and recognize the ungodly amounts of money, sheer power, and leverage at stake.
+Yet towards the end of this era, the powers-that-be began to wake up and recognize the ungodly amounts of money, power, and leverage at stake.
 As a result, the technology industry increasingly moved to seize control from the end user.
-Locking products down and removing choices—ostensibly to simplify and secure—but also consistently (and only coincidentally ;-) enhancing profits all the while.
-Early on, the push was in deference to intellectual property concerns (as demanded by vested interests by the early 2000s), an increasing focus on neophyte users, and later in concert with an aggressive rise of government and corporate surveillance.
+Locking down products and removing choices—ostensibly to simplify and secure—but also consistently (and only coincidentally :wink:) enhancing profits all the while.
+Early on, the push was in deference to intellectual property concerns (as demanded by vested interests by the turn of the century), an increasing focus on neophyte users, and later in concert with an aggressive rise of government and corporate surveillance.

-As a result, BigTech™ enthusiastically built the walls to lock us in, and were richly rewarded.
-It’s clear now we’ve lost a significant amount of autonomy in the process.
-Further, as the mobile-revolution later demonstrated, the accident (read: mistake) of the open Personal Computer platform won’t be made again.
-Indeed, there are recurring attempts to “fix the past” as well.
-Proposals for the dreaded “attestation” tech (i.e. the securing of your computer from you, not for you) are brought up regularly to shore up imagined deficiencies of the PC.
+As a result, BigTech™ enthusiastically built the walls to lock us in, and for that were richly rewarded.
+With the dust settled, it’s clear we’ve lost much autonomy and effectively all of our privacy in the process.
+Further, as the mobile-revolution later demonstrated, the accident (mistake) of the open Personal Computer platform won’t be made again.
+There are recurring attempts to “fix” the past as well.
+Proposals for the dreaded “attestation” technology (i.e. that secures your computer from you, not for you) are brought up regularly to shore up imagined deficiencies of the PC.
 While they typically garner disgust from experts, supporters know that only a single functional proposal has to slip under the public radar to entrench itself.

-So, the “golden era” of openness and freedom in computing just described is largely over.
+Regrettably, the “golden era” of openness and freedom in computing described above is largely over.
 Closed off in all growth areas; hanging on by its fingernails in legacy tech.
+While it is common to think that “no one cares about this stuff,” many more people are concerned than is perhaps generally known.
+The findings from a study on privacy in the modern world:

 Notably, we claim that the predominantly open PC and FOSS software combo are no longer enough, as they’ve become further marginalized by proprietary mobile and cloud-based communication systems.
-Hard to believe, but a growing number of services[1] [2] [3] won’t even allow one to use the web any longer!
-These demand full control of the client from an “app” running on government/industry-approved corporate hardware.
+Hard to believe, but a growing number of services 🔗 🔗 🔗 🔗 won’t even allow one to use the web any longer to do business!
+These services demand full control of the client from an “app” running on government/industry-approved corporate hardware.
+A recent discussion on Hacker News:

-Therefore, we must expand our mission to include these new frontiers—a superset movement if you will.
-Keep in mind, the goal is not only about computers, software, or network technologies, these are merely implementation details.
+Therefore, we must expand the mission to include these new frontiers and build a “superset movement,” if you will.
+One that addresses the mobile device and cloud aspects as well.
+Keep in mind, the goal is not only about computers, software, or network technologies, these are simply implementation details.
 The issues we really care about—at their core—concern ethics and human rights.
-Yes it sounds lofty, but the stakes are already high, growing, and continue to do so every year.
+Yes we know that sounds lofty, but the stakes are already high, growing in the wrong direction, and continue to do so every year.

 On the other hand, it makes sense to restrict the scope of this initiative to the parts of the problem that are practical to solve in the medium-term.
-In short, we suggest the curation of an open hardware line and FOSS software platform, matched with a palette of ethical web services supporting of our goals.
+In short, we suggest the curation of an Open hardware line and FOSS software platform, matched with a palette of respectful web services supporting our goals.
 Details to follow.
-Allons-y, Vámonos, 我们走吧 !

 How did we get here?

 We’ve discussed a portion of the past few decades in the sections above.
-However, it may be surprising to find out how far this struggle reaches into the past, and just how ugly it can get.
-A warning—the pages below are lengthy and discuss some of the darkest chapters in history:
+However, it may be surprising to find out how far this struggle reaches into the past, and how ugly it can get.
+A warning—the pages below are lengthy and follow a thread through many of the darkest chapters in history.

 1. Historical Background